Local rigidity of manifolds with hyperbolic cusps II. Nonlinear theory: Anosov structural stability for non-compact manifolds

+Given two vector fields $X,Y$ on a closed manifold, if $X$ is Anosov and $Y$ is sufficiently $C^1$-close to $X$, then $Y$ is also Anosov, and there is a Hölder-continuous orbit conjugacy between $X$ and $Y$.
+This is the content of \emph{structural stability}.
+We will extend this result to the case of $C^k$-bounded Anosov flows, following quite closely the classical reference \cite[Appendix A]{DeLaLlave-Marco-Moryon-86}.

-However, we can use our assumption that the local geometry is bounded to circumvent this.
-Indeed, there is a global $r>0$ such that $\exp_x$ is a local diffeomorphism on $B(x,r)$ for all $x$.
+We consider $(N,g)$ and an Anosov vector field $X$, respectively $C^{k+1}$- and $C^k$-bounded ($k\geq 2$).
+Since $N$ has local bounded geometry, there is a global $r>0$ such that $\exp_x$ is a local diffeomorphism from $B(x,r)$ to its image, for all $x$ (that is, it has invertible differential map).
 This suggests to consider maps of the form